Total Lunar Eclipse of the Blood Worm Moon: A Gateway Into Spring

 Experience the Power of Qi

 The celestial presence of the full moon before the Spring Equinox is a powerful symbol of alignment and harmony.
 People all over the world have connected to celestial changes for many generations, ultimately giving rise to moon names that reflect changes occurring in Nature.
-The March full moon appears just as Winter transitions into Spring.
-If you notice what’s happening around you, the temperature is slowly warming and the ground is softening.
+The March full moon appears as Winter begins its transition into Spring.
+Over the next few weeks, notice what’s happening around you.
+The temperature slowly warms and the ground begins to soften.
 This allows earthworms to move within the soil and provides food for birds that are returning from winter migrations.

 The moon’s energetic power is at its peak during a full moon.
-To celebrate the newness of Spring and all of the bounty to come, stand in a peaceful place on Friday, March 14 and hold The Dragon Stands Between Heaven and Earth.
+To celebrate the transition from the quiet of Winter to the newness of Spring and all of the bounty to come, stand in a peaceful place on Tuesday, March 3 and hold The Dragon Stands Between Heaven and Earth.